-Apple shares hit record as tech leads S&P 500 on trade hopes
+Apple Shares Close at Record on Trade Deal Hope

 Just as Apple’s weakness in the fourth quarter of 2018 was largely driven by concern over iPhone demand, the 2019 recovery has come on an easing of those fears.
 CEO Tim Cook recently told the German newspaper Bild that he “couldn’t be happier” with the launch of Apple’s recently released iPhone 11, and it was reported in early October that Apple had told suppliers to increase production.
 Analysts, in turn, have been growing more positive on demand, while also anticipating that next year’s model — expected to be the first 5G version — will be a blockbuster.

-In other respects, Apple is a different company from when it was last trading at all-time highs.
-The Cupertino-based firm is reinventing itself as a services-based company, with such initiatives as streaming video, video games, and a credit card.
+In other respects, Apple is a different company from when it was last trading at all-time highs a year ago.
+The Cupertino, California-based firm is reinventing itself as a services-based company, with such initiatives as streaming video, video games and a credit card.
 In another change, the historically high-end gadget-maker unveiled these new businesses and products at less-aggressive prices.

-Despite the newfound focus on services, the iPhone continues to be Apple’s keystone product.
+Despite the new-found focus on services, the iPhone continues to be Apple’s keystone product.
 Nearly half of its third-quarter revenue came from the product, compared with the 21.3% that was derived from services.

 Apple is expected to report fourth-quarter results on Oct.
 30. Analysts are looking for earnings of $2.84 a share on revenue of $62.9 billion, according to data compiled by Bloomberg.
 That represents a decline of 2.6% for earnings and flat sales growth.